 I’d love the opportunity to throw out some “aha-moments” for you and guide you on your path to understanding risk.
 At the end of the day, that’s all you are doing as a trader… managing risk.
 When it comes down to putting on the trade, you’d want to get all there is to know from someone who has been there and has refined their micro strategy.
 If that sounds like you, my Micro Futures Formula is a great place to start.

-A: I primarily trade off of 1, 2, 3, and 5 minute charts and use our Squeeze Pro and 10X Bars indicators.
+A: I primarily trade on 1, 2, 3, and 5-minute charts and use our Squeeze Pro and 10X Bars indicators.

-Q: What is the difference between micro and mini futures?
+Q: What is the difference between micro vs mini futures?

-A: Mini futures contracts are which are a normal futures contracts, while Micro E-Minis, which I like to call E-Micros or just Micros, are 1/10th the size of minis.
+A: Mini futures contracts are normal futures contracts, while Micro E-Minis, which I like to call E-Micros or just Micros, are 1/10th the size of minis.

-Q: What are the advantages to trading the S&P 500 E-mini futures?
+Q: What are the advantages of trading the S&P 500 E-mini futures?

 A: “Aside from making profits, trading the Micros is a great starting point for futures traders.
-You can master your personal risk tolerance, and learn your lessons with smaller risk.”
+You can master your personal risk tolerance, and learn your lessons with smaller risks.”